About UMW Libraries

 Simpson Library also provides computers that non-UMW-affiliated patrons may use.
 These computers are located along the wall near the Reference Desk.
 Due to limited availability, these computers may be used for one hour periods.
 Upon request and computer availability, patrons may extend use for one additional hour.
 Only two log-ins per day are permitted.
-If a user leaves early before the allotted time has expired, he/she may not request additional log-ins to “make up” the time.
+If a user leaves early before the allotted time has expires, he/she may not request additional log-ins to “make up” the time.

 Guest computers provide Internet access and are intended for research.
 They may not be used to play games or to engage in other recreational activities, such as watching videos.
 The computers are solely for persons who need to access the unique resources of an academic library.